 According to the severity, certain offences are classified in the "first grade" of crimes; an example is sexually related offences.
 All around Australian territories, the law considers a sexually related offence the most grievous offence a person can commit against another.
 In Southern Australia, equally related offences incur the worst punishment on the offender prescribed by the Criminal Law Consolidation Act 1935.

-If an individual is convicted in a South Australian court for a sexual offence, the offence will show up as a disclosable court outcome (DCO) on a national criminal history check in SA.
+If an individual is convicted in a South Australian court for a sexual offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check in SA.

 In most instances, sexual offences are dealt with as an indictable crime in SA.

 The jurisdiction/State prohibits all sexual actions through any laws bordering on concepts like "Consent".
 Any sexual act, no matter how insignificant or lasting, where the other party/complainant/victim does not consent is regarded as a sexual offence.

 The court of law prioritises "Consent of both parties" as a defining factor in making a sexual act an offence.